Cornell-Tech-Urban-Tech-Hub/BIDscope/README.md

-# Dense Street Imagery (DSI) Project Website
+# BIDSpec Project Website

-This is the official website for the Dense Street Imagery (DSI) academic project from Cornell Tech.
-Built with [Astro](https://astro.build/), the site showcases our research on visual data collection from "digital eyes on the street" including dashcams and autonomous vehicle systems.
+This is the official website for the BIDSpec (Business Improvement District) project from Cornell Tech.
+Built with [Astro](https://astro.build/), the site showcases our research on Business Improvement Districts (BIDs) and their impact on urban development and community engagement.

-## About Dense Street Imagery
+## About BIDSpec

-Dense Street Imagery (DSI) represents a breakthrough in visual urban data collection, combining advanced vehicle hardware, imaging technology, and networking capabilities to create dynamic, real-time depictions of city environments.
-Unlike traditional static snapshots from services like Google Street View, DSI leverages temporal density through networked dashcams and driver-assist systems to deliver fresh, continuous imagery at unprecedented frequency.

-This project is under review for FAccT '25: ACM Conference on Fairness, Accountability, and Transparency.
+BIDSpec is a comprehensive analysis platform for Business Improvement Districts, providing insights into how these special assessment districts function, their economic impact, and their role in urban development.
+The project combines geospatial data visualization, economic analysis, and policy research to create a holistic understanding of BIDs across various cities.

 ## Development